 That piqued their interest, and I was forced to add some additional flesh to the bones of details I had previously provided.
 I explained that I had suspected the Mandalorian was working for the Exchange – a fact he had later confirmed by his own word choices.
 Other than the Sith, possibly only the Exchange had resources; they were in possession of credits, heavy weaponry and…

 "Ships," Carth noted, understanding.

 Although the Mandalorian's connection to the Exchange had to be revealed, I left out that I had recognized the man.
-I had known his clan symbol, linked it easily to a name.
-This in turn had pulled information from somewhere within my mind, from a compartment I had not known even existed.
-The revelation would have raised too many questions, majority of them of kind I did not want to figure out answers to.
+I had known his clan symbol, linked it quickly to a name.
+This, in turn, had pulled information from somewhere within my mind, from a compartment I had not known even existed.
+The revelation would have raised too many questions, the majority of them of the kind I did not want to figure out answers to.

 Hell - had I even known these answers.

 It was again one of those snippets of occurrences and information that did not seem to be logically attachable to anything I had come across.
 Although I had grown used to these inexplicable, deeply hidden glimpses from life beyond memories, without exception these suddenly surfacing unexpected revelations felt like a stab to the gut.
 I knew there was a puzzle, I was even able to distinguish some patterns and pieces, yet it always flickered and blurred when I attempted to take a closer look.
 But the urge, the hunger to cut the strings and be the sole being in charge of my own fate was always present, every single time stronger than ever.

 "How can you be sure that we will ever hear of him?"
 Sandra asked.

 Is this how little you know about the Mandalorian mind, Jedi?

 "It depends…" I answered in a firm manner, scanning the field in front of us.
 "It depends on us.
 Whether or not we are able to prove our worth to him.
 Nothing more and nothing less."